How the visual elements of an image can help or hinder audience engagement.

 You are able to see the breakup of both the core 12 colors and the variations of each within a single palette.

-We’ve established that an image is more than just a singular image, but an image is also more than just the sum of its parts.
+We’ve established that an image is more than just a singular image, but an image is also telling a story as a form of storytelling marketing.
 How those parts come together is another important element, which is where image composition comes into play.

 Not only can AI use machine learning and computer vision to identify the colors and objects that make up an image, but it can also look at the compositional elements like point of view and aspect ratio.